Year of Call: 1992 Year of Silk: 2010

 He has acted for the Comptroller-General of Patents, the Registrar of Trade Marks and the UK Government before the Court of Justice of the European Union, the House of Lords, the Court of Appeal and the High Court (both Chancery Division and Patents Court) on, inter alia, appeals from the Patent Office and the Registry.
 He has been instructed by the Chartered Institute of Patent Attorneys, the Chartered Institute of Trade Mark Attorneys and AIPPI UK to advise and act for them in the Court of Justice and the Supreme Court.
 He used to appear often (but now shadow drafts the pleadings) before the General Court of the European Union (formerly the Court of First Instance), Luxembourg on appeals from the EU IPO, and on Article 267 references and appeals to the Court of Justice (over 50 cases in all).
 He has also acted before both the legal and technical Boards of Appeal and the Opposition Division of the European Patent Office.
 He has acted in literally hundreds of matters before the trade mark registry, and in many tens of appeals to the Appointed Person and the High Court.

 Michael took silk in 2010, which was 12 years after his first reported case.
-He now has well over a 150 cases in the law reports, two-thirds of which were appeals or judicial reviews.
+He now has over 150 cases in the law reports, two-thirds of which were appeals or judicial reviews.

 The following reported cases are merely a selection of the more important and/or interesting ones to illustrate the type of work in which he is commonly instructed.
 Some areas of his practice are under-represented by reported cases, as those areas settle more often than others before reaching court and so do not result in a reported case (this is particularly so for GI cases and the patent/confidential information matters in which he is involved).